Gulf Air: 2010s: restructuring

 On 1 March 2010, Gulf Air launched its new "Falcon Gold" cabin, a single premium cabin merging business and first class together, aimed at offering higher standards of comfort for the standard premium price.
 As of August 2011, the new Flat Beds were installed on all aircraft except short-haul aircraft.

 In 2011, Gulf Air temporarily suspended flights to Iran, Iraq and Lebanon during the height of the Bahraini uprising.
 The airline originally was to resume service to Iran from November 2012, but cancelled the plan as it was unable to receive approval from the Iranian authorities.
 Flights to Iran resumed in March 2014.

 In November 2012, Gulf Air phased out its last Airbus A340-300.
 At the end of November 2012, it was announced that Gulf Air CEO Samer Majali's resignation had been accepted by the board of directors.
 Majali left by the end of 2012, after serving the company for three years.
 In March 2013, the airline announced that it cut 15% of its total staff alongside four unprofitable routes as part of its restructuring program.
 Maher Salman Al Musallam was the acting CEO of Gulf Air until May 2016, when he was officially appointed to the role.
 Musallam later resigned in June 2017 with his tenure being praised with reducing the airline's debts by 88%.
 On 12 November 2017, Gulf Air appointed former Croatia Airlines CEO Krešimir Kučko as the airline's new CEO.

 At the Bahrain International Airshow in January 2016, Gulf Air ordered 17 A321neo and 12 A320neo aircraft for delivery from June 2018, and cancelled a commitment to acquire six A330-300 aircraft.
-In addition, the airline also announced an restructured order for 16 Boeing 787-9 aircraft.
+In addition, the airline also announced a restructured order for 16 Boeing 787-9 aircraft.
 The new order of 16 Boeing 787-9 aircraft replaced an existing order for 16 of the smaller Boeing 787-8 aircraft.
 In June 2017, Gulf Air suspended its flights to Qatar during the Qatar diplomatic crisis.
 In February 2018, Gulf Air revealed its new livery.
 It consisted of an all-white fuselage with a smaller golden falcon on the tail and with dark blue 'Gulf Air' titles.
 In February 2019, the airline briefly suspended flights to Pakistan after the country temporarily closed its airspace due to increased tensions with India.
-In January 2020, Gulf Air retired its last Airbus A330-200.
+In January 2020, Gulf Air retired its last Airbus A330-200 in favor of the newer Boeing 787-9.